mflowgen/mflowgen/README.md

        Chip area for this module: 932.330000

+Report runtimes to check how long each step has taken:

+    % make runtimes

 Then run place-and-route (requires graywolf and qrouter):

     % make open-graywolf-place
     % make open-qrouter-route

-Report runtimes to check how long each step took:

-    % make runtimes

 --------------------------------------------------------------------------
 Organization